 Your site map or route diagram must include the following details:

-All of the following areas should be clearly demarcated:
+All of the following areas should be clearly demarcated on the site map:

 Completed applications can be submitted in person, by postal mail or via email and must include: